 After traveling some distance eastward on the highway, and with a lack of recognizable or familiar landmarks or signs showing up as to the location I was seeking, as well as running out of time, I decided to make a U-turn and head back.
 On that return portion, set back in a small foliage free dirt turn-off along the side of the road I saw what looked to be a rather old, dilapidated and weather beaten three-sided open at the front roadside vendor's stand, basically put together out of sticks, a stand that I'm sure I hadn't seen on the way east.
 Since nothing had been along the road for miles in either direction I decided to pull over and see what the vendor had to offer.

-Although she didn't move nor talk much, the proprietor as such appeared to be a little old lady assisted by a more animated young girl around six years of age with long, unkempt, to the small of her back straight black hair, wearing a simple even with her knees one piece button-back dress and a pair of black, dusty, one-strap Mary Jane flats two sizes too big --- a pair I'm sure she just slipped on as I drove up.
+Although she didn't move nor talk much, the proprietor as such appeared to be a little old lady assisted by a more animated young girl around six years of age with long, unkempt, to the small of her back straight black hair, wearing a simple knee length one piece button-back dress and a pair of black, dusty, one-strap Mary Jane flats two sizes too big --- a pair I'm sure she just slipped on as I drove up.
 The old lady sat there in the shade, eyes closed, hunched over holding a bark-free stick straight up and down by her side that was longer from well above her grip to the ground.
 After I pulled an orange colored Jarritos out of a bucket of water sitting in the shade the girl came around to the front of the table, popped the lid off and started to assist me looking at the various offers on the table.

 Seeing nothing specific of interest I paid for my drink and started to leave when the old lady spoke to the the girl in Spanish to have her show me the contents of a little hand-weaved box on the table.
 Inside, after removing the lid, was a smooth rock about the same size as a chicken egg that looked all the same as almost any other rock.
 The old woman stood up slowly walking across the cleared ground the lean-to was on toward the thick foliage behind the structure.
 She slightly turned her head speaking Spanish to the girl as I was dumping the rock in my hand.
 As I did a small crumpled piece of paper under the rock fell to the ground.
 As I was reaching for the paper, which had something in Spanish scribbled on it and a line drawing that looked like a comet, the girl said the woman said I should recognize the rock as a piece of a meteor.